LibreELEC/documentation/configure/lcdproc.md

 | LCD.TimeWide21, LCD.TimeWide22 | Displays the time in 2×2 sized characters |
 | LCD.Time41, LCD.Time42, LCD.Time43, LCD.Time44 | Displays the time in 4×3 sized characters |

 The `LCD.Time` InfoLabels can be displayed while Kodi is in screensaver mode or if the visualisation is started by the screensaver.
-In all other cases the play and progress icons are shown, which may give unexpectted results.
+In all other cases the play and progress icons are shown, which may give unexpected results.